 Cross-border Transfer of Information

 The Alliance generally maintains servers and systems in the United States hosted by third party service providers.
 We also may subcontract the processing of your data to, or otherwise share your data with, other third parties in the United States or countries other than your country of residence.
-As a result, where the personal information that we collect through or in connection with the Site or in providing services to our customers is transferred to and processed in the United States or anywhere else outside the European Economic Area (EEA) for the purposes described above, we will take steps to ensure that the information receives the same level of protection as if it remained within the EEA, including entering into data transfer agreements, using the EU Commission approved Standard Contractual Clauses, or by relying on certification schemes such as the EU - US Privacy Shield.
+As a result, where the personal information that we collect through or in connection with the Site or in providing services to our customers is transferred to and processed in the United States or anywhere else outside the European Economic Area (EEA) for the purposes described above, we will take steps to ensure that the information receives the same level of protection as if it remained within the EEA, including entering into data transfer agreements or using the EU Commission approved Standard Contractual Clauses.
 You may have a right to details of the mechanisms under which your data is transferred outside the EEA.
-For information on our EU-US and Swiss-US Privacy Shield certification, please visit https://www.privacyshield.gov or see our Privacy Shield Notice.

 What are cookies?